-• Efforts the school district makes to seek parent input in making decisions for the school district and each school site
+Efforts the school district makes to seek parent input in making decisions for the school district and each school site

-Parent & Community Involvement (School Year 2018-19)
+Parent & Community Involvement (School Year 2019-20)

 Orange County Workforce Innovation High School encourages parental involvement on campus.
 Our Parent Advisory Committee/English Learner Advisory Committee meets quarterly throughout the school year.
 The Parent Advisory Committee provides advice in planning, developing, implementing, and evaluating our school program.
 Parents and stakeholders are encouraged to participate in the development of the Local Control and Accountability Plan, and they are asked to provide input on the progress of the LCAP throughout the year.
-Parents are notified by automated phone calls and communications from teachers.
-Parents may contact the school office if interested in attending.

-Parent Conferences/Open House events are also held two times per year to facilitate communication between parents, teachers, and students.
+Innovation High school also host different events throughout the year that are open to surrounding community members such a community Thanksgiving dinners and Trunk or treat on Halloween.
+An annual Principal's dinner is held at Innovation High school where all parents and students are encouraged to attend.
+This event allows for parents to meet with the school's administration in an informal manner and discuss any highlights or concerns.
+Parent Conferences/Open House and back to school nights are also held throughout the year to facilitate communication between parents, teachers, and students.
 Parents are encouraged to call and meet with their child's teacher as needed to support academic progress towards graduation.